-In this article, we’ll show you how to find demographic and interest reports in Google Analytics so you can find out information about the age, gender, and interests of your users.
+In this article, we’ll show you how to find demographic and interest reports in Google Analytics so you can discover information about the age, gender, and interests of your users.

 Enable Demographics and Interest Reports in Google Analytics

 Before you can access information about the type of people visiting your website, and how they behave on your website, you’ll need to enable the demographics and interest reports in your Google Analytics account.

 For help with this step, be sure to check out our helpful guide on enabling demographic and interest reports in Google Analytics.

 Once you do this, you’ll be able to access data such as: